 I always have homemade mashed potatoes on my holiday table -- always!
-These creamy mashed potatoes are my favorite recipe, because they are super easy to whip up and they stay creamy and buttery and delicious during the entire meal.
+These creamy mashed potatoes are my favorite recipe, because they are super easy and they stay creamy and buttery during the entire meal.
 You can keep mashed potatoes warm in a crock pot or finish them in the oven, but they don't stay as creamy than this easy stove-top recipe.

 Best Potatoes for Mashed Potatoes

 Everyone has their own opinion on what potatoes are best for homemade mashed potatoes.
-I love Yukon gold, but other swear by the more starchy Russet potatoes.
+I love Yukon gold, but others swear by the more starchy Russet potatoes.
 Try a mix for the best of both worlds, or go even more bold with red potatoes.
 You can also use sweet potatoes in this recipe.
 But, make sure you're not using baby potatoes.
 All that to say, it's up to varying opinions on which potato is best (a-hem, Yukon gold!)

 Once you decide which type of potatoes you want to use, the rest of the ingredients are simple and delicious.
 Here's what you need: